garvk1708/Latido/README.md

 3. Extend `analysis.py` to implement new data analysis methods
 4. Update `main.py` to change the UI layout and components

-## Deployment
+## Running the App

-The app is set up for easy deployment:

-1. The app will run automatically on Replit
+1. The app will run automatically when you click the Run button
-2. For public sharing, click the "Run" button at the top of the page
-3. Share the provided URL with others
+2. Log in with your Spotify account or use Demo Mode to explore the functionality

 ## Troubleshooting